HathorNetwork/rfcs/projects/atomic-swap-service/headless-wallet.md

 const walletListenedProposals = {};
 ```

-The `WalletListenedProposals` is being referenced as `listenedProposals` on this document for simplicity, indicating the listened proposals for a specific initialized wallet.
+For simplicity, references to `listenedProposals` on this document refer to the listened proposals for a specific initialized wallet

 Should any request for a proposal return an unrecoverable error, for example a `404` response that indicates the proposal has already expired, it should be automatically removed from memory.